fireflyprotocol/firefly-client-python/README.md

 client.socket.close()
 ​
 ```
-Look at [example](https://github.com/fireflyprotocol/firefly_exchange_client/tree/main/examples) directory to learn more about client usage.
+Look at the [example](https://github.com/fireflyprotocol/firefly_exchange_client/tree/main/examples) directory to see more examples on how to use this library.